Minchh/Minchh/README.md

 ## 🚀 About Me
-I'm a 4th year student pursuing Computer Sciene from International University, Vietnam.
 I'm a passionate learner, who always willing to learn new stuffs, technologies,....
-Beside that, I'm really like to program video games, and website's UI.
+Beside that, I'm really like to program video games, and softwares.

 ## 🛠 Skills
-C# .NET, JavaScript, HTML, CSS, ReactJS, and some basic Java,...
+Unity, .NET (C#), JavaScript, HTML, CSS, ReactJS, Java,...